Azure-Samples/streaming-at-scale/eventhubs-dataexplorer/README.md

 - **Azure Container Instances** to host Spark Load Test Clients: by default one client will be created, generating a load of 1000 events/second
 - **Event Hubs** Namespace, Hub and Consumer Group: to ingest data incoming from test clients
-- **Azure Databricks**: to process data incoming from Event Hubs as a stream.
-Workspace, Job and related cluster will be created
+- **Azure Data Explorer**: to process data incoming from Event Hubs as a stream, and store and serve processed data.
+Cluster, database, table, table mapping and Event Hub connection will be created
-- **Cosmos DB** Server, Database and Collection: to store and serve processed data

 ## Streamed Data